-Many work based activities involve recording images and these may be undertaken as part of the curriculum, extra school activities, for publicity, or to celebrate achievement.
+Many work-based activities involve recording images / video / audio and these may be undertaken as part of the curriculum, extra school activities, for publicity, or to celebrate achievement.
 However, this must be undertaken in strict accordance with this policy, taking account of the specific points below in particular.

 Using images / recordings of children for publicity purposes requires the age-appropriate consent of the individual concerned and their legal guardians.
 Images / recordings should not be displayed on websites, in publications or in a public place without such consent.
-The definition of a public place includes areas where visitors to the school or service provision have access.
+The definition of a public place includes areas where visitors to the school have access.

-Photograph(s) or video images must be created using equipment provided by the work place.
+Photographs, video images and audio recordings must only be created using equipment provided by school.
 It is not acceptable to record images / video / audio of children on personal equipment such as personal cameras, mobile phones, video cameras or other electronic computer devices without prior consent from SLT.
 Images / recordings of children must not be created or stored for personal use.